BujjuIsABee/shimelinux/README.md

 Because this project is heavily based on Shimeji-ee, which uses a lot of memory, ShimeLinux will use a lot of your computer's memory as well.

 > [!WARNING]
-> To reduce the amount of memory used, make sure not to select too many Shimeji at once.
+> Make sure not to select too many Shimeji at once.
 You can disable Shimeji in the Shimeji chooser or move some that are not in use to the `img/unused` folder.

 #### Older Graphics Cards